Impact of SEND Provision

 - Our Headteacher and SENCO have overall responsibility for liaison with all necessary parties so that lines of communication are maintained.

-- Individual Educational Plans (IEPs) which are now known as SEN Support Plans are drawn up when appropriate and targets are shared
+- Supporting Me To Learn Plans (SMTLP) are drawn up when appropriate and targets are shared

 - with parents/carers and the child.
 They are encouraged to contribute to these.